 What are the requirements for Summer Pell funding?

 HawaiiCC has multiple summer sessions which are treated as a "trailer" to the academic year (example: Fall, Spring, Summer).
 Summer tuition is significantly higher than the Fall and Spring semesters and Summer courses are accelerated.

 Students attending the summer semester may be eligible to receive the unused portion of their Pell award for the academic year.

 - Summer eligibility

-- Must be registered for course related to degree
+- Must be registered for course that apply to primary major/degree.

 - Log on to the MyUH portal using your UH username and password